 Whoever said ‘familiarity breeds contempt’ clearly wasn’t talking about operating systems.
 One, because they hadn’t been invented yet.
 And two, because people love to get comfortable with a particular piece of software.

 You probably already have a preference for a specific version of either Windows or Linux that you’re already familiar with.
 And if that OS also provides your required functionality, it could be a done deal.

 Users who have only ever known a Windows OS, for example, may forgo a jump to Linux unless absolutely necessary.
 The time and effort required to learn an unfamiliar operating system is understandably a deciding factor, especially when you’re happy with the feature set of your tried and tested OS.

-Windows and Linux typically offer several options for controlling your server which might also influence your choice.
-Dedicated servers from Fasthosts allow you to use remote desktop to control every aspect of your Windows server, with client software available for Windows, Mac OS X and Linux.
-With our Linux servers, you can use SSH to get direct command line login from your PC.
-A remote desktop is also possible with Linux via SSH tunnelling.
+For example, our dedicated servers allow you to use a remote desktop setup to control every aspect of your Windows server, with client software available for Windows, Mac OS X, and Linux.
+With our Linux servers, you can use SSH to get direct command-line login from your PC.
+Even a remote desktop is possible with Linux thanks to SSH tunnelling.

 In the end, your choice of operating system essentially comes down to what you need to do with your server, and how you’re most comfortable doing it.
 At Fasthosts, we offer a range of the latest Windows versions and Linux distributions on both our powerful dedicated servers options.
 Not only that, but our highly flexible Cloud Servers and powerful Virtual Private Servers can accommodate both operating systems as well.

 If you’re still not sure which server OS is right for you, get in touch with our experts to find out more.
 We also offer Cloud Backup and domain name registrations so you've got all you need in one place.
 And why not visit the Fasthosts blog for more research and check out our in-depth guides for further help?